-Welcome to the University of Pennsylvania 2022 Pre-First Year Program.
+Welcome to the University of Pennsylvania 2024 Pre-First Year Program (PFP).
 Your course selections for PFP are determined by your primary school of enrollment.
 All the academic programs have been designed by the faculty of the undergraduate schools specifically for the Pre-First Year Program.
 They will be challenging, engaging, and stimulating.
-Perhaps more importantly, they will provide you with a chance to meet important faculty and become accustomed to their styles and expectations.
+Perhaps more importantly, they will provide you with a chance to meet important faculty and get acquainted with their teaching styles and expectations.
 Some courses, such as Writing and Math, are common to more than one school.
 Others, such as Economics or Physics, are specific to individual schools.
-The various school curricula are described in the following pages - a few specific notes will be helpful:
+The various school curricula are described in the following pages -- a few notes will be helpful:

-Writing: Students enroll together in writing seminars regardless of their school enrollment, with the exception of Engineering students who do not have a writing seminar.
-Math: Incoming first-year students should take the Online Canvas Math Diagnostic Placement Exam during the advance registration period.
+- Writing: Students enroll together in writing seminars regardless of their school enrollment, with the exception of Engineering students who do not have a writing seminar. - Math: Incoming first-year students should take the Online Canvas Math Diagnostic Placement Exam during the advance registration period.
 The results of the Math Diagnostic will be discussed with your advisor and the exam score will be used, in conjunction with a student's math experience and standardized test scores, to determine the appropriate placement in a Math course, including your PFP math course.
 Although Nursing students do not take Math during the Pre-First Year Program, it is still advisable that they complete the Math Diagnostic to better prepare for academic-year planning.
-Instructions on taking the exam will be provided at a later date.
-SEAS: Students in Engineering automatically take Engineering Math, regardless of assessment results.
-Students will be tracked after week one or two of the program.
-SAS: Students in the College of Arts & Sciences may select a curriculum focused on Sciences or a curriculum focused on Humanities/Social Sciences, depending on interest and long-term goals.
+Instructions on taking the exam will be provided at a later date. - SEAS: Students in Engineering automatically take Engineering Math, regardless of assessment results.
+Students will be tracked after week one or two of the program. - SAS: Students in the College of Arts & Sciences may select a curriculum focused on Sciences or a curriculum focused on Humanities/Social Sciences, depending on interest and long-term goals.
+You will make your course selection on the PFP Questionnaire through CANVAS.